New drug for brain tumors: how does it really affect Patients' daily lives?

 Summary

-This study follows 150 adults with a specific type of slow-growing brain tumor (grade 2 glioma with an IDH mutation) who are taking the drug vorasidenib after surgery.
-The main goal is to see how the drug affects their quality of life, including symptoms like seizures.
+This study follows about 150 adults with a specific type of slow-growing brain tumor (IDH-mutant grade 2 glioma) who are taking the drug vorasidenib after surgery.
+The main goal is to see how the treatment affects their quality of life, including symptoms like seizures.
 Researchers will also track how well the drug controls the tumor and any side effects.
-This is an observational study, meaning doctors do not assign the treatment—they simply watch what happens in routine care.
+This is an observational study, meaning doctors will not assign treatments but will simply collect data from routine care.

 Disclaimer